 VA Benefits and Services

 VA benefits and Services brief is designed to enable transitioning Service members to make informed decisions regarding the use of VA benefits.
 The program supports each transitioning Service member to better understand VA benefits and programs based on their needs and where they are in their transition journey.
 It is designed around the understanding that no two transitions are the same.
 Each module builds upon the prior modules and highlights real stories and examples from Service members who have already transitioned from military to civilian life.
-Critical areas covered include: disability benefits and compensation; memorial and burial benefits; education and economic support; housing benefits; and healthcare options, including both physical and emotional health needs.
+Critical areas covered include disability benefits and compensation; memorial and burial benefits; education and economic support; housing benefits; and healthcare options, including both physical and emotional health needs.
 If you are interested in learning more, please contact our local VA benefits advisor:

-Assists Service members in identifying the higher education requirements that support their personal career goals.
-The two-day workshop is divided into four topic areas: choosing a program of study, selecting an institution of higher education, exploring funding sources, and navigating the admission process.
-This workshop is beneficial for both Service members attending college for the first time and those applying to graduate school programs.
-Throughout the workshop, Service members will have an opportunity to conduct research as each topic is explored and complete a comparison of at least two institutions of higher education.
+Assists Service Members in identifying the higher education requirements that support their personal career goals.
+The two-day workshop is divided into four topic areas: choosing a program of study, selecting an institution of higher education, gaining admission, and funding higher education.
+This workshop is beneficial for both Service Members attending college for the first time and those applying to graduate school programs.
+Throughout the workshop, participants conduct research as each topic is presented and complete a comparison of at least two institutions of higher education.

 An "Introduction to Entrepreneurship" course provides participants with an introductory understanding of business ownership.
 The course provides an overview of entrepreneurship and applicable business ownership fundamentals.
 Participants are introduced to the skills, knowledge, and resources they need to launch a business.

-For more information on Transition Assistance Program workshops, visit: https://www.dodtap.mil/transition_gps.html
+For more information on Transition Assistance Program workshops, visit www.tapevents.mil.